Scottish independence: Links with the rest of the UK

 The Scottish Government proposes that a reformed British-Irish Council would "provide a formal forum for managing some of these relationships, complementing regular bilateral discussions".

+Another constitutional reform option, a confederation, where the countries of the United Kingdom; England, Scotland, Wales, as well as Northern Ireland, become separate sovereign groups or states that pool certain key resources within a confederal system, has been proposed as an alternative, particularly in the context of Welsh independence.

 Beginning close to the time of the 2014 referendum, it became a topic of discussion across British news outlets that Doncaster in South Yorkshire, England has a claim to belonging to Scotland, by technicality.
 This originates from the 1136 and 1139 Treaties of Durham, in which David I of Scotland and his son Henry were granted the Lordship of Doncaster by Stephen of England to dissuade David from invading England.
 Historians observed that no known agreement in writing ever returned to Doncaster to England, unlike other territory offered from the north by Stephen, which is more commonly documented as being returned as a condition of the 1157 Treaty of Chester.

 Comparison to Brexit

 The Centre for Constitutional Change stated during the 2016 EU referendum campaign that the "international relations aspect of the Brexit debate looks somewhat similar to the debate about Scottish independence".
 There is no agreed process for Scottish independence and there would be no negotiations of the terms of independence before a positive referendum result.
 Ruth Davidson has described "independence because of Brexit" as "amputating your foot because you've stubbed your toe".
-The common use of the term Brexit has led some sources to describe Scottish independence as "Scexit", a portmanteau of Scotland + exit.
+The common use of the term Brexit has led some sources to describe Scottish independence as Scexit, a portmanteau of Scotland + exit.